sighupio/furyagent/README.md

       github_id: nutellinoit
     - name: lucanovara
       github_id: lnovara
+    - name: ramiro
+      github_id: ralgozino
 ```

-once do that, all you have to do is

-to put the `ssh-users.yml` on the bucket s3:
+once you've done that, all you have to do is to upload the `ssh-users.yml` to the S3 bucket:

 `furyagent init --config ssh/furyagent.yml ssh-keys`

-on the nodes, just create a cron entry like the following:
+On the nodes, you must create a cron entry like the following:

 `*/30 * * * * furyagent configure --config <path>/furyagent.yml ssh-keys --overwrite true`

-And it will do the following actions:
+and it will do the following actions:

-1. fetch the ssh-users.yml from s3 bucket
+1. fetch the `ssh-users.yml` from s3 bucket
-2. get the adapter from furyagent.yml (github doesn't require uri, because is well known, http require also a uri field to be put in the adapter struct )
+2. get the adapter from `furyagent.yml` (GitHub doesn't require an uri, because it's well known, http requires also a uri field to be put in the adapter struct )
-3. once get the adapter (name, uri) it will fetch from it the same github structure: so 1 file.keys for each user
+3. once it gets the adapter (name, uri) it will fetch from it the same GitHub structure: a `file.keys` for each user
-4. create the system user (if doesn't exist) checking on which os is launched (redhat bases, debian based) in order to use the correct command flags
+4. create the system user (if doesn't exist) checking on which OS is launched (RedHat based, Debian based) in order to use the correct command flags
-5. create a temporary authorized_keys
+5. create a temporary `authorized_keys`
-6. if the step 3 goes well, it will override the authorized_keys file of the user, otherwise it won't
+6. if the step 3 goes well, it will override the `authorized_keys` file of the user, otherwise it won't
-of course the steps 4 is be ignored if the user already exists